ESMCI/cime/README_pyEnsSum.rst

        - module load scipy
        - module load pynio
        - svn co https://proxy.subversion.ucar.edu/pubasap/pyTools/tags/v0.3 ASAPTool
-       Note: need to install asaptools from pyTools and setup PYTHONPATH by following the instruction at README.rst
+       Note: need to install asaptools and setup PYTHONPATH by following the instruction at README.rst in ASAPTool, please make sure to set the correct python verion in the PYTHONPATH

 To see all options (and defaults):
 ----------------------------------